 Conjunctivitis, when the eyes become red, irritated, and inflamed

-Blood or urine testing can detect the Zika virus.
+Blood or other bodily fluids such as urine or semen testing can detect the Zika virus.
 Pregnant women who live in or have traveled to areas where the virus is active, or who are sexually active without a condom with someone who lives in or traveled to a Zika area, should talk with their healthcare provider about if they should be tested.
 More testing may be needed to check on the health of the unborn child, or the health of a newborn whose mother has recently traveled to those areas.
 Anyone who is not pregnant but may have been exposed to the Zika virus, or has current or recent symptoms of Zika, should also be tested.

 Experts update information weekly on who should be tested.
 Check the CDC website for the latest advice.